Home

 Sounds like the bleach has damaged the surface finish of the Silestone or possibly affected the binding resin.

-A sealer has nothing to do with the polish, although it may help with the stains.
+A sealer has nothing to do with the polish.
+Applying a standard stone sealer won't restore the shine.

 I'd call Silestone and see what they recommend.
 All Silestone is polished at the factory, so they will have the best info on what needs to be done.